petrabardocz/drone02x/README.md

 ## dataediting.ipynb
 Compiles all the different samples into a single dataframe and exports it as data/emisdata.csv \
-Tweaks dataset so the rows where distilled water is NaN are dropped and reorders dataset in ascending order with regards to wavelength.
+Tweaks dataset so the rows where distilled water is NaN are dropped and reorders dataset in ascending order with regards to wavelength and exports it as data/emisdata2.csv

 **NOTE: Since data folder already contains the input files there is no need to run this first!**